mozilla/releasewarrior/how-tos/relpro.md

 ## 1. email drivers re: Fennec builds are available in the candidates directory

 ### why
-* We don't serve updates to Fennec via Balrog; however, we upload the updates to candidates dir depending on the release and channel.
-They are being used by QE for testing before we upload them to the Google Play Store
+* We don't serve updates to Fennec via Balrog; however, we upload the updates to candidates dir from where they are being used by QE for testing before we upload them to the Google Play Store
 * we should notify drivers once updates are available in candidates directory because we don't have taskcluster email notifications yet

 ### when
 * Mobile Firefox Betas, Releases and dot releases
     * look in taskgraph for tasks that are not yet green, `android-push-apk-breakpoint/opt`(pending) and `push-apk/opt`(unscheduled)
-        * once these tasks are the only two standing, it means all builds are now uploaded to the candidates dir and you can send the email
+        * once these two tasks are the only leftovers which are not green yet, it means all builds are now uploaded to the candidates dir and you can send the email

 ### how
 * Mobile Firefox Betas, Releases and dot releases